 You can translate the Welcome.htm file in the web/user/echelon/<language[REGION] [variant]> folder in your working copy of the SmartServer embedded image.
-You can do the translation with Adobe Contribute CS3 and i.LON Vision, or you can do it with a text editor.
+You can do the translation with i.LON Vision 2.0, or you can do it with a text editor.

-Translating the Welcome.htm File with Adobe Contribute CS3 and i.LON Vision
+Translating the Welcome.htm File with i.LON Vision 2.0

-You can translate the Welcome.htm file using Adobe Contribute CS3 and i.LON Vision.
+You can translate the Welcome.htm file using i.LON Vision 2.0.
 To do this, follow these steps:

 - 1. Copy your web\user\echelon\<language[REGION] [variant]> folder on your computer to the SmartServer.
 To do this, follow these steps: - a.
 Browse to the LonWorks\iLon100\images\iLon100 4.0<x> <Language>\web\user\echelon folder on your computer (or other location where your working copy of the SmartServer embedded image is stored). - b.
-Use FTP to access the root/web/user/Echelon folder on the SmartServer flash disk. - c.
-Copy the <language[REGION] [variant]> folder on your computer to the root/web/user/Echelon folder on the SmartServer flash disk. - 2.
-Start Adobe Contribute CS3.
-To do this, click Start, point to Programs, and then click Adobe Contribute CS3.
-The Adobe Contribute CS3 Start page opens. - Select your SmartServer from the Begin Editing box if you have already created a Website connection between Adobe Contribute CS3 and your SmartServer.
-If you have not created a
+Use FTP to access the root/web/user/echelon folder on the SmartServer flash disk. - c.
+Copy the < language [REGION] [variant] > folder on your computer to the root/web/user/echelon folder on the SmartServer flash disk. - 2.
+Start i.LON Vision 2.0.
+To do this, click Start, point to Programs, point to Echelon i.LON Vision 2.0 SmartServer 2.0, and then click i.LON Vision 2.0 SmartServer 2.0. i.LON Vision 2.0 opens. - 3.
+Connect i.LON Vision 2.0 to your SmartServer.
+To do this, click Manage Connections in the Sites pane on the left side, or click File and then click Site Manager.
+The Site Manager dialog opens.
+Click New Site, the Edit Site dialog opens.
+Enter your SmartServer's information, and then click OK twice.
+A link with the IP address of your SmartServer is added to the Sites pane.